sjbrown/misc_work/deckahedron/mod_combat.md

 It is up to the Storyteller to decide what this incapacitation means - whether the character is dead, unconscious, or just unable to stand or move.

+### 10 Stamina Max?

+You may be wondering if characters can ever have more than 10 Stamina.
+Depending on the Skills, Attributes, Items, Classes and Races available in your setting, you will have the option to take an Exhaustion token instead of losing a Stamina point.

+See those relevant modules for more information.

 ## Taking a Breather